 What To Do With Leftovers

-- Refrigerate: This recipe tastes even better the next day!
+- Refrigerate: You are in luck because this curry tastes even better the next day.
 Store the leftovers in an airtight container for 3-4 days.

 - Thaw: Defrost the chicken in the refrigerator overnight.